lieberscott/distributeBalanceForRocketpool/README.md

 ### Step 2.
 Go to your minipool address on Etherscan, click Contract, click "more options", then "Is this a proxy?"
 ![Contract 2](https://github.com/lieberscott/distributeBalanceForRocketpool/assets/26235414/97723dc0-b56d-4b55-ae28-b12c8f2d27c7)

 ### Step 3.
-Then complete the verification that the contract is a proxy contract, and click save.
+Complete the verification that the contract is a proxy contract, and click save.
 ![Proxy Contract 1](https://github.com/lieberscott/distributeBalanceForRocketpool/assets/26235414/b9c30d5e-c5b6-4d64-b310-5addaf668773)

 ### Step 4.
 Go back to the minipool address, click on the Contract tab, refresh the page, and "Write as proxy" should be visible.
 ![Distribute Balance 1](https://github.com/lieberscott/distributeBalanceForRocketpool/assets/26235414/f7c94cd2-b13f-4b7b-b28e-bd00c09934f0)